tiagomanunes/tiagomanunes.github.io/_writeups/code.md

 before/../../after
 ```

 So all we have to do is prepare our `task.json` accordingly to get a backup of the `/root/` directory.
-The important bit is the `directories_to_archive` field, but you can also see my cute little attempt to both hide and prevent spoiling other people and also make them feel guilty for looking:
+The important bit is the `directories_to_archive` field, but you can also see my cute little attempt to both hide and prevent spoiling other people, and also make them feel guilty for looking:
 ```
 martin@code:/tmp/.XIM-unix/.dontcheat$ cat task.json
 {